 When you complete your online application, you will be required to list all different types of accommodation by order of preference.

-Finally... visit Harper Adams, take a campus tour, have a good nosey in all of the halls and rooms.
+Finally... visit Harper Adams, take a campus tour, talk to the ambassadors about their experience, have a good nosey in all of the halls and rooms.
 Where can you see yourself?

 You will be asked to select your choice of accommodation in order of preference (types of accommodation rather than halls), via the online system.
 Whilst every effort will be made to secure your first choice, understandably this is not always possible.
 Submitting your accommodation application soon after the invitation will certainly increase your chances but ultimately, it is about getting the best fit for a balanced hall and a better student experience.